CatalogueOfLife/coldp/README.md

 #### containerAuthor
 Author(s) of the container holding the item, e.g. the book author for a book chapter.
 See author for recommendations how to supply person names.

+#### containerAuthorID
+List of Author.ID identifiers separated by a comma that act as the container authors for this reference.
+Authors must exist in the local data package.

+*added in v1.1*

 #### containerTitle
 Title of the container holding the item, e.g. the book title for a book chapter, the journal title for a journal article.